Mythicaler/Smartcoin-core/doc/README.md

-smartcoin Core 1.1.0
+Smartcash Core 1.1.0
 =====================

 Setup
 ---------------------
-[smartcoin Core](https://smartcoin.cc/wallets/) is the original smartcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of smartcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Smartcash Core](https://smartcash.cc/wallets/) is the original Smartcash client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Smartcash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run smartcoin on your native platform.
+The following are some helpful notes on how to run Smartcash on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/smartcoin-qt` (GUI) or
+- `bin/smartcash-qt` (GUI) or
-- `bin/smartcoind` (headless)
+- `bin/smartcashd` (headless)

 ### Windows

-Unpack the files into a directory, and then run smartcoin-qt.exe.
+Unpack the files into a directory, and then run smartcash-qt.exe.

 ### OS X

-Drag smartcoin-Core to your applications folder, and then run smartcoin-Core.
+Drag Smartcash-Core to your applications folder, and then run Smartcash-Core.

 Building
 ---------------------
-The following are developer notes on how to build smartcoin on your native platform.
+The following are developer notes on how to build Smartcash on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)